lidongrong/Interesting-Stat-CS-Papers/README.md

 ## Stat Methodology

+**gaussian variational approximation with composite likelihood for crossed random effect models** by Libai Xu

 **Universal Inference** by Larry Wasserman

 **Ranking Inferences Based on the Top Choice of Multiway Comparisons** by Jianqing Fan